data301-2020-winter2/course-project-group_1019/analysis/submitted/Video_Game_Analysis.md

 ![mean global sales over all time for each platform](https://github.com/data301-2020-winter2/course-project-group_1019/blob/main/analysis/Aidan/Milestone_2/mean%20global%20sales%20over%20all%20time%20for%20each%20console.png)

-*Figure 1.8 - mean global sales per game for each platform*
+*Figure 1.8 - Mean Global Sales Per Game for each Platform*

 and then *Figure 1.9*:

 ![Normalized global sales and games available](https://github.com/data301-2020-winter2/course-project-group_1019/blob/main/analysis/Aidan/Milestone_2/mean%20global%20sales%20and%20games%20available.png)

-*Figure 1.9 - mean global sales and unique games available scatter plot*
+*Figure 1.9 - Mean Global Sales and Unique Games Available Scatter Plot*

 from *Figures 1.9 and 1.8* we can see that the PS and Wii platforms, have teh highest mean number of units sold per videogame, and that the previous leaders, were still competetitive but did not standout as they did previously.
 Particularly *Figure 1.9* provided clear insight that releasing lots of videogames for a particular console had no straight-forward correlation to the number of units those videogames would sell.
 We think this is pretty clear, but if you believe otherwise I challenge you to divine a simple relationship between the mean number of units sold per videogame, and the number of videogames available(using *Figure 1.9*).